mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Persuasion skill covers the various methods of convincing others, influencing or shaping their impressions, or outright manipulating them.
 Heroes proficient in Persuasion might have a natural knack for making others see things their way, or they might be professionally dedicated to the arts of negotiation and manipulation.

-**Skill Uses:** Ask for favors, bargain, beg for charity, convince others, influence others’ perceptions, make deals, make friends, engage in politics, negotiate, offer bribes, seduce others, sell products, win arguments, whine effectively, etc.
+offer bribes, seduce others, sell products, win arguments, whine effectively, etc.

 ---